-We guide our partners in local communities across the nation to work together as stewards of a new American movement that engages cross-sector stakeholders who collaborate for impact in the lives of veterans.
+We provide resources, programming, and guidance to our partners in communities across the nation who together, steward a new American movement to engage cross-sector stakeholders as collaborators for impact in the lives of veterans.

 Our local partner collaboratives are cross-sector groups of stakeholders that either coordinate or directly provide services to veterans in their communities.
 As members of the NVI ecosystem, they commit to share insight about the current needs of veterans, and what barriers remain at the community level.
 Our national partners are large-scale subject matter expert organizations that provide wisdom, resources, and influence to help NVI's local partners build their capacities to collaborate for impact, run effective and sustainable organizations, and remove barriers to excellent veterans' well-being outcomes.
 Together, our local and national partners promote systemic change.

 The sustainability and impact of our ecosystem rely on the collective capacity of our partners to grow and learn together.
 Accordingly, NVI has collaborated with our national partners and a team of consultants at RAND to research and develop a set of unique tools to guide our local partners through ongoing data collection, self-assessment, and strategic planning.
 The insights gained from these tools illuminate what our local partners need to build and sustain their collaboratives.
 With this information, we facilitate shared learning and provide limited collaboration funding opportunities for local partners in good standing.

 We cultivate partnerships with public and private organizations that can contribute subject matter expertise, convening authority, and/or deliver significant resources to our local partners as they mature in their collaborative work, based on what local partners tell us they need in order to to build capacity and learn.